FayedRCS/portfolio/README.md

 # portfolio
 Repo for portfolio

-Docs:
+todo:
-Add plan from docs
+Add plan from docs.

+completed:
+Create a checklist for tasks